nolecram/my_ibm_professional_journey/README.md

 ## About This Repository

-This collection documents a six-year journey across three continents (2006-2012)—Milan, Dubai, and Sydney.
+This collection documents a six-year journey across three continents (2006-2012)—Rome, Dubai, and Melbourne.
 What started as on-premise infrastructure expertise evolved through the cloud computing transition, shaped by mentorship, collaboration, and the particular technical challenges of that era.

 Within these pages:
 - Academic partnership with Università degli Studi Roma Tre on IT Governance